T90allred/HTML-CSS-Projects/README.md

 # HTML-CSS-Projects
-A collection of personal projects to show my skill with HTML and CSS
+A collection of personal projects to show my experience and skill with HTML and CSS